the-scouts/por/sphinx_source/chapter-4.rst

 i.
 The minimum age limit for youth membership is 4 years.
 The maximum age limit for youth membership is 25.

 j.
 There is no maximum age limit for membership but all adult appointments are subject to a minimum age limit of 18.
-There is a maximum age limit for the District Youth Commissioner appointment. `Please see Rule 4.44f (iii) for details. <https://www.scouts.org.uk/por/4-the-scout-district/rule-444-responsibilities-of-appointments-in-the-scout-district-sv/>`__
+There is a maximum age limit for the District Youth Commissioner appointment.
+Please see :rule:`4.44(f)(iii)` for details.

 k.
 There are membership options for adults not holding appointments to become Members or Associate Members on ceasing to hold an appointment.